Svartifoss & other beautiful Attractions in Skaftafell in South-Iceland

 It is especially beautiful driving in this area on a sunny day with blue skies.

-Here you will see the glacier tongues Skeiðarárjökull, Morsárjökull, Skaftafellsjökull and Svínafellsjökull and Öræfajökull glacier is very prominent in this area.
+Here you will see the glacier tongues Skeiðarárjökull, Morsárjökull, Skaftafellsjökull and Svínafellsjökull and Öræfajökull glaciers are very prominent in this area.

 Now let's have a look at Svartifoss waterfall.